Fundamentals of Co-Design

 Optional add-on:

-Individual follow-up coaching session with Emma to discuss how to implement what you have learned into your work
+Individual follow-up coaching session with Emma or Ruth to discuss how to implement what you have learned into your work: $290 AUD incl.
+GST

 We highly recommend registering early to avoid missing out.

-To provide a great learning experience, participant numbers are capped at 24.
+To provide a great learning experience, participant numbers are capped.

 Access and payment options